Stefanius67/Formgenerator/doc/FG-config.md

 **all values are case sensitive.**

 ## Location of the needed Javascript files
-Some Javascript files are needed from the Foermgenerator to work properly.
+Some Javascript files are needed from the Formgenerator to work properly.
 You can find all needed Files in the directory ***script***.

 In the PHP script for your form you only have to include the *FormGenerator.js* file